In a lavish and ambitious exhibition, Chatsworth House becomes the stage upon which the stylish legacy of the Cavendish family is revealed.

 One of the most outstanding moments of the exhibit can be experienced within Chatsworth’s art collections, which span a staggering 4,000 years.
 Beneath the ornate 17th century ceiling painting, The Incredulity of St Thomas, is an evocative collection of mannequins adorned with christening gowns, funeral apparel and ethereal wedding dresses.
 The combination of overbearing surroundings and dramatic attire create a spectral feeling that will leave audiences dazzled.

 The treasures within the exhibition conjure thoughts of rummaging through an old manor house’s dressing-up box—albeit a richer and more elaborate one.
 The wealth of memory attached to each piece will leave visitors with a lasting impression.
-With this exhibition, Chatsworth House is allowing visitors a peek into the traditions of a family described by Lady Burlington as ‘wonderful.’
+With this exhibition, Centuries of Fashion, Chatsworth House is allowing visitors a peek into the traditions of a family described by Lady Burlington as ‘wonderful.’

 When asked about the exhibition, Bowles remarked: ‘Chatsworth is a real treasure house.
 The characters of generations of Cavendish family members who have peopled its rooms, gardens and landscapes is revealed as vividly through their choice of clothing and adornments, as through the canvases and lenses of the great artists and photographers who have memorialised them through the centuries.’